 Secondhand car dealers are notorious for being untrustworthy.
 Yet with new car sales declining, secondhand cars remain the popular choice.
 Here are our top tips for navigating a secondhand car purchase.

-Popular culture has taught us that used car sales staff fall somewhere below lawyers, fraudsters and cheats in the honesty stakes, but I was pleasantly surprised.
+The recent rude awakening that the South African economy is hopping along at rickshaw pace rather than bullet train speed meant some changes to the household budget.
+More specifically, selling our new car and buying a second-hand family car.Tightly clutching my bar-coded ID book as if it were a ticket to the next roller coaster ride, I walked with trepidation into the local used car dealer that runs in conjunction with an approved new car dealership.Popular culture has taught us that used car sales staff fall somewhere below lawyers, fraudsters and cheats in the honesty stakes, but I was pleasantly surprised.
 No PEP-stores inspired flashy signage, no banana-yellow wearing assistants, and most encouragingly, no aggressive selling tactics.
 The salesman assigned to me was courteous, helpful, informative and not at all pushy.
 I was encouraged to take my time, browse through the vehicles on offer, and test drive my chosen few.

 Online car sales versus dealerships